We want to hear your voice at the Kansas Prevention Conference!

 Workshop Topics and Conference Purpose and Theme

 Workshop proposals should fit into one of topics below.
-Proposals should address the conference theme, Community Focused – Future Minded and Purpose: The Kansas Prevention Conference provides educational opportunities to increase awareness of emerging trends, build skills and knowledge to prevent problem gambling, suicide, alcohol, tobacco, and other drug abuse, and advocate for best practices.
+Proposals should address the conference theme, Weaving a Stronger Kansas and Purpose: The Kansas Prevention Conference provides educational opportunities to increase awareness of emerging trends, build skills and knowledge to prevent suicide, alcohol, tobacco, and other drug abuse, and advocate for best practices.

 The committee invites proposals that: